mckellwoodland/fid-med-eval/README.md

 # Citation

-If you have found our work useful, we would appreciate a citation of our arXiv submission.
+If you have found our work useful, we would appreciate a citation of our paper.
 ```
 @misc{woodland2024_fid_med,
       title={Feature Extraction for Generative Medical Imaging Evaluation: New Evidence Against an Evolving Trend},